Skip to main content

 Process Stream

-Agent collects streaming events: text chunks, tool calls, stop signals.
+Agent collects streaming events: text chunks, tool calls, stop signals with usage data.

 for event := range events {